Why choose QBE?

-The regulator is responsible for oversight, monitoring and reporting of the South Australian CTP insurance scheme.
-Further information is available from the regulator:
+The Regulator is responsible for oversight, monitoring and reporting of the SA CTP insurance scheme.

 Please be wary of uninvited contact relating to potential motor vehicle accident claims.
 You may or may not have been involved in a motor vehicle accident.
 They may offer to refer you to a claims, compensation, government or legal service.
 This contact may be deceptive or misleading about your eligibility to make a claim or your eligibility for compensation.
 We strongly encourage anyone receiving such contact to protect their personal information.
 Do not complete any forms that are sent to you without verifying the source.

 If you receive uninvited contact, please contact the SA CTP Regulator on: